hindu-comm/weblogs/manasataramgini/2019/11/2019-11-02_the-blue-bottle-and-the-talent-show.md

 Kalakausha hugged each other even as the visitors were ushered in.
 Kalakausha also clashed palms with Jhilleeka who was also staying for a few days at her sister’s place before her marriage.
 Jhilli was busy assembling a drone with Somakhya and her nephew Tigmanika.
-Vidrum: “Ah\! times have changed.
+Vidrum: “Ah! times have changed.
 Now you guys are into making a drone and not balls from rain-tree pods?”
 Tigmanika pointed to a corner in where there were some of the famous balls saying: “No. I did make a few successfully and